just-install/just-install/README.md

 Credits
 -------

-Box icon designed by Даниил Пронин from the Noun Project - Creative Commons – Attribution (CC BY 3.0)
+Cube icon derived from the one available from [Ionicons](http://ionicons.com/).